The best plants for rooftop gardens: Make your green roof thrive

 7. Ground covers

-A list of the best plants for rooftop gardens
+An infographic that illustrates a list of the best plants for Australian rooftop gardens by category

 This iconic Australian plant has tubular, velvety flowers shaped like a kangaroo's paw.
 The flowers come in shades of red, yellow, and green.
 It prefers full sun exposure and a well-drained substrate.
 It's drought-tolerant, but it benefits from occasional watering during long dry periods.